First-Peoples-Cultural-Council/fv-web-ui/docker/README.md

 This environment is setup for localhost work.
 It includes:

-1. A Nuxeo instance.
+1. A Nuxeo instance (back-end).
-2. An embedded database (Postgres)
+2. A database (either embedded H2 or Postgres)
-3. A standalone instance of Elasticsearch (for caching and search)
+3. Elasticsearch for caching and search (either embedded or standalone)
 4. Optionally, the compiled FirstVoices front-end behind an Apache2 server

 ## Prerequisites